-Bentley University has a single-stream recycling program; luckily for us that means no sorting!
+Bentley University has a single-stream recycling program; luckily for us that means no sorting.
 All you have to do is keep trash and recycling separate.
 Not sure what is recyclable and what's not?
-Check out the chart below!
+Click the chart (right) for a printable poster!

 Frequently Asked Recycling Questions: